kunaaallll/vision-first-conceptual-enriched-tree-ingestion/README.md

-# VisionRAG — Vision-First Multimodal RAG Pipeline
+# VisionRAG — Vision-First Multimodal RAG Pipeline Using PageIndex Structured tree

 A production-ready RAG (Retrieval-Augmented Generation) pipeline for textbook PDFs.
 Uses GPT-4o Vision to extract formulas, tables, diagrams, and prose from every page, then builds a hybrid search index (semantic + BM25 + section-scoped) backed by PostgreSQL + pgvector.